 The Sons of Jacob

-22 While Israel was living in that region, Reuben went and slept with his father's concubine, Bilhah.
-And Israel heard of what he did.
-There were twelve sons of Jacob.
-23 The sons by Leah: Reuben, Jacob's firstborn Simeon Levi Judah Issachar Zebulun.
-24 The sons by Rachel: Joseph Benjamin.
-25 The sons by Bilhah, Rachel's maid: Dan Naphtali.
-26 The sons by Zilpah, Leah's maid: Gad Asher.
-These were Jacob's sons, born to him in Paddan Aram.
+22 While Israel dwelt in that land Reuben went and lay with Bilhah his father's concubine; and Israel heard of it.
+Now the sons of Jacob were twelve.
+23 The sons of Leah: Reuben (Jacob's first-born), Simeon, Levi, Judah, Is'sachar, and Zeb'ulun.
+24 The sons of Rachel: Joseph and Benjamin.
+25 The sons of Bilhah, Rachel's maid: Dan and Naph'tali.
+26 The sons of Zilpah, Leah's maid: Gad and Asher.
+These were the sons of Jacob who were born to him in Paddan-aram.

 The Death of Isaac

 27 And Jacob came to his father Isaac at Mamre, or Kir'iath-ar'ba (that is, Hebron), where Abraham and Isaac had sojourned.
 28 Now the days of Isaac were a hundred and eighty years.
 29 And Isaac breathed his last; and he died and was gathered to his people, old and full of days; and his sons Esau and Jacob buried him.

 The Descendants of Esau